 In 2008 we visited John La Gamba at his Tempcast factory near Niagara Falls to see how they were made.
 We then imported heaters for us and four other couples who were also building their own homes around Australia.

 Our first burns were at the end of winter.
 To find the heater still radiating gentle heat twelve hours after the fire went out was a delight on a cold morning.
 Then to find it continuing all through the day until we lit it again was remarkable.
 Our heater met and even exceeded all our expectations.
 Friends who visited were equally impressed.

 We now knew that masonry heaters were the answer to the problems of the slow-combustion heaters that were getting wood-burning a bad name.
-This led us to start Ecostoves; which has now been changed to Heavenly Heat.
-We now have highly satisfied customers in New South Wales, Victoria, Queensland, South Australia and Tasmania.
+This led us to start Heavenly Heat.
+We now have highly satisfied customers in New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania.
 See the pictures of some of these.